 As discussed above, the marginal cost of investment or innovation on the LHS of (8) and (9) is the shadow value of funds $1 + \lambda_t(z, n)$.
-The marginal benefit on the right-hand side of the investment first-order condition (8) is given by two terms: the discounted expected marginal product of capital in the next period and the marginal collateral benefit provided by additional capital.
-This first-order condition always holds with equality because firms can freely sell capital.
-In contrast, the innovation first-order condition (9) may not hold with equality because firms face a non-negativity constraint on innovation $i_t(z,n) \ge 0$.
-The marginal benefit of innovation on the right-hand side of (9) is the marginal improvement in the probability of success per unit of innovation expenditure times the expected increase in firm value from a successful innovation.
+The marginal benefit of investment on the right-hand side of the investment (8) is given by two terms.
+The first term is the discounted expected marginal product of capital in the next period, weighting the marginal product in different future states by the shadow value of funds.
+The second term is collateral benefit of capital: each unit of capital provides θ units of collateral whose shadow value is the Lagrange multiplier $\mu_t(z, n)$.

+The marginal benefit of innovation on the RHS of (9) is the marginal improvement in the probability of success (per unit of innovation expenditure) times the expected increase in firm value from a successful innovation.
+This first-order condition may not hold with equality if the firm is against the non-negativity constraint on innovation $i_t(z, n) \geq 0$, generating inaction in innovation expenditures.12

-5.2 Illustrating the Pecking Order
+5.2 The Pecking Order of Firm Growth in the Model

-We illustrate the model's pecking order by plotting the decision rules which emerge from these first-order conditions.
-We generate these plots using our calibrated parameter values from Section 6, but the qualitative properties that emerge hold for a wide range of the parameter space.
-The left panel of Figure 3 plots the investment and innovation policies $k't(z,n)$ and $i_t(z,n)$ as a function of net worth, holding fixed the level of productivity z.
+Figure 3 illustrates the model's pecking order by plotting the firms' decision rules.
+The left panel plots the investment and innovation policies $k't(z,n)$ and $i_t(z,n)$ as a function of net worth n, holding the level of productivity z fixed for the sake of illustration.
 The right panel plots the net returns associated with each activity, i.e. the right-hand side of the respective first-order condition minus one.
+We generate these plots using our calibrated parameter values from Section 6, but the qualitative properties that emerge hold over a wide range of the parameter space.

-18Our numerical algorithm solves the firm's problem by jointly iterating over the policy functions and the Lagrange multipliers $\lambda_t(z, n)$ in (the detrended version of) this system (7) - (9).
-This procedure is very fast because it avoids any numerical maximization or equation solving.
-In practice, we find computational runtimes comparable to using Carroll (2006)'s endogenous grid method, even though that method does not apply to this model.
+The model's pecking order can be summarized by three distinct regions of net worth space.
+First, for the lowest levels of net worth,, the firm spends all of its available resources on capital and sets innovation expenditures $i_t(z,n) = 0$ because the net return to capital lies strictly above the net return to innovation.
+This occurs because the firm is small, so its marginal product of capital is high (reflecting the scale difference between capital and runtimes comparable to using Carroll (2006)'s endogenous grid method, even though that method does not apply to this model.
 Our algorithm is applicable to other investment models in which the endogenous grid method does not apply.
 See Appendix C for details.